Wendi Andriano

-Wendi Elizabeth Andriano (née Ochoa; born August 6, 1970) is an American female prisoner on death row in Arizona.
-She was convicted of the 2000 murder of her terminally ill husband, Joe.
-She is incarcerated at the Lumley Unit in the Arizona State Prison Complex - Perryville.
+Wendi Elizabeth Andriano (née Ochoa; born August 6, 1970) is an American woman who was convicted of the 2000 murder of her terminally ill husband, Joe.
+She is a prisoner on death row in Arizona and is incarcerated at the Lumley Unit in the Arizona State Prison Complex - Perryville.
 Her inmate number is #191593.

 Background

 In January 1994, she married Joseph Andriano.
 Not long into the marriage, Joe fell ill.
 After many misdiagnoses, Joe was diagnosed with adenoid cystic carcinoma in 1998.
 By that time, his illness had become terminal.
 Joe attempted holistic therapies for his illness, but by 2000 had resorted to chemotherapy.
 By that time, Wendi had given birth to two children and was working as an apartment manager, but she began to resent her increased responsibilities.
 She began to frequent bars and have affairs.
 She and her husband solicited a friend to pose as her husband during the life insurance pre-screening processes, although no insurance was ever purchased.